Argumentative Essay Outline: 4 Types & Examples Explained

 First Reason

-Overview: Present your first, least controversial reason supporting your thesis.
+Overview: Present the first reason that supports your thesis.

-Example: "Banning assault weapons can decrease occurrences of mass shootings."
+Example: “Restricting assault weapons could reduce the scale and frequency of mass shootings.”

 Evidence and Support (Confirmation):